University of Alaska Anchorage

 Research Locations: Big Razorback Island, Hutton Cliffs, McMurdo Sound, Ross Ice Shelf, Scott Base

 Researchers will examine mechanisms linking Weddell seal reproduction and molt timing and how late-summer condition impacts next season's reproductive success.
 They will assess physiological condition at the end of the reproductive period, monitor behavioral activities between reproduction and molt, and assess physiological condition and pregnancy status during the molt.
 By targeting known-age females with various prior reproductive timing, these measurements can be used to assess whether molt timing is more responsive to hormonal or energy indices.
 Researchers will characterize the molting process histologically and physiologically and gather new and important data on factors influencing the onset of active gestation and/or miscarriage rates.
 The data will provide baseline values for models predicting the impacts of changing climate and food availability during the austral summer on molt timing and future reproductive success.
 Through collaboration with B-009-M (Rotella), molt status will be linked to reproductive performance of individuals over multiple breeding seasons.
-The data will be used to generate models which will focus on whether variation in the timing of an intermediate critical life history event (i.e. reproduction, molt, onset of foraging activities) might influence the trade-off between current and future reproductive success.
+The data will be used to generate models focusing on whether variation in the timing of an intermediate critical life history event (i.e. reproduction, molt, onset of foraging activities) might influence the trade-off between current and future reproductive success.

 Field Season Overview: